Distance-Restricted Firefighting on Finite Graphs: Integer Programming Solutions

 \section{Integer Programming Solutions}

 A natural question to ask about any NP-complete problem is whether there are ways to solve it using `relatively efficient' methods.
 Solving these problems by transforming them into something that can be passed as input to an integer program solver or a SAT solver allows us to take advantage of very well optimized pieces of software like HiGHS~\cite{huangfu2018parallelizing}.
-Of course, since our problem is in NP such a method for solving our problem certainly exists, but using something like this may be less conducive to recovering the optimal strategy for the firefighters.
-Having access to a method for finding solutions where we can easily recover the firefighter strategy also allows us to formulate conjectures such as Conjecture~\ref{con:18grid} which are not necessarily obvious without solving many instances of {\sc DR-$b$-FF}.
+Of course, since our problem is in NP such a method for solving our problem certainly exists, but using something like a more general reduction via {\sc $3$-SAT} could make it more difficult to relax specific conditions of the problem.
+For example, since the role of each constraint will be made clear here, we can relax the constraints involving vertices being defended as in~\cite{hartke2006attempting} and keep the constraints involving the distance restrictions as integer constraints in order to obtain a mixed integer program for a fractional version of the distance-restricted firefighter problem.
+Having access to a method for finding solutions where we can easily recover the firefighter strategy also allows us to formulate conjectures such as Conjecture~\ref{con:18grid} which are not necessarily obvious without solving many instances of {\sc $d$-DR-$b$-FF}.

 The original {\sc MVS} function was shown in~\cite{develin2007fire} to be computable by a $0,1$-integer program which is depicted in Figure~\ref{fig:develinhartkeprogram}.
 The program encodes whether or not a vertex is burned at a particular point in time using the $b_{x,t}$ variables and similarly encodes whether or not a vertex is defended using the $d_{x,t}$ values.
-Note that we use a capital $B$ here to denote the number of firefighters so it is disambiguated from the $b_{x,t}$ values and we use $S$ to denote the set of initially burning vertices.
+Note that we use a capital $B$ here to denote the number of firefighters so it is disambiguated from the $b_{x,t}$ values and we use $F$ to denote the set of initially burning vertices.

 While this program can compute the original {\sc MVS} function, its encoding of the information loses certain features that are needed to impose distance and path restrictions on the problem.
 In particular, if a firefighter moves onto a previously defended vertex, then the set of defended vertices does not change, and that firefighter's current position is now unknown.
 Thus on the next turn it is impossible to validate that firefighter's move since it is impossible to know exactly which vertex the firefighter was on.